English

 So What Should One Do About Such Nodules?

 If you notice that your thyroid nodule is growing in size or if you start experiencing any symptoms, it is recommended that you consult your doctor immediately for a suitable treatment.
-Based on a detailed assessment your doctor might suggest, anti-thyroid medications, radioactive iodine, or surgery.
+Based on a detailed assessment your doctor might suggest anti-thyroid medications, radioactive iodine, or surgery.
 In recent times, a new treatment option called ultrasound-guided Radiofrequency Ablation (US-guided RFA) of the thyroid gland is emerging as the treatment of choice for thyroid nodules.

-Consult the best hospital for interventional radiology in Sarjapur Road Bangalore to get treatment for thyroid nodules.
+Consult the best hospital for interventional radiology in Sarjapur Road, Bangalore, to get treatment for thyroid nodules.

 What Happens in Ablation?

 US-guided thyroid RFA is a minimally invasive procedure.
-During the procedure a specialist called Interventional Radiologist uses a pinhole technique to direct a special needle into the nodule under ultrasound guidance and then deposit heat energy within the nodule, to dissolve the nodule and eventually kill the nodule completely.
+During the procedure a specialist called Interventional Radiologist uses a pinhole technique to direct a special needle into the nodule under ultrasound guidance and then deposit heat energy within the nodule to dissolve the nodule and eventually kill the nodule completely.
 There is a considerable reduction or shrinkage in the nodule size immediately after the procedure.
 The heatwaves deposited in the nodule continue to dissolve the remaining nodule (if any) over the next few days.

 Why is US Guided Thyroid RFA Preferred Over Conventional Thyroid Surgery?

 Conventional thyroid surgery is an invasive procedure and involves the risk of post-surgical complications.
 Whereas, in US-guided thyroid RFA, as it is a minimally invasive procedure, the whole procedure is performed under local anaesthesia and mild intravenous sedation.
-Moreover, since the procedure involves the insertion of the special needle through the pinhole technique the procedure is painless or causes minimal pain and likewise causes nil to minimal scarring.
+Moreover, since the procedure involves the insertion of the special needle through the pinhole technique, the procedure is painless or causes minimal pain and likewise causes nil to minimal scarring.
 Also, it helps avoid the risk of complications that may arise due to conventional surgery.

 Does US-guided Thyroid RFA Need Hospital Admission?

-Although the procedure can be done as a daycare procedure, in some cases one-day admission may be required for insurance purposes.
+Although the procedure can be done as a daycare procedure, in some cases a one-day admission may be required for insurance purposes.
 You will be discharged the same evening of the procedure and back to normal chores from the next day itself.
 Most patients resume work in a couple of days and this makes it very patient-friendly.

 Is US Guided Thyroid RFA Effective?